srtamaciel/srtamaciel/README.md

 <br/><hr>
-### I'm a FullStack Developer trainee.
+### I'm a Jr Web Developer.
-After studying fine arts and specializing in creative illustration and audiovisual communication, I worked as a freelance graphic designer.
-At the same time I worked in the service sector.
-At this point I felt very stagnant so I decided to make a change in my career and signed up for the Web Development Bootcamp at Ironhack.
-Web development makes me improve myself every day.
+A graduate of the Ironhack Web Development Full Time Bootcam.
+I'm an enthusiast of learning and self-improvement.
+My background in fine arts and design enriches my vision of programming, and my time in the service industry enriches my communication skills.

+Soft skills:
+* Hardworking
+* Honest
+* Reliable
+* Team player

 My short-term objectives are: to improve my programming and logic skills, to know and master all the technologies I can, to find a goodjob, and to forge a great friendship with my teammates.

 Technologies:
 <br/>